-In a future mind-controlling game, death row convicts are forced to battle in a 'doom'-type environment.
-Convict Kable, controlled by Simon, a skilled teenage gamer, must survive 30 sessions in order to be set free.
+In a future mind-controlling game, death row convicts are forced to battle in a 'Doom'-type environment.
+Convict Kable, controlled by Simon, a skilled teenage gamer, must survive thirty sessions in order to be set free.
 Or won't he?

 Set in a futuristic world where humans live in isolation and interact through surrogate robots, a cop is forced to leave his home for the first time in years in order to investigate the murders of others' surrogates.

 367 of 473 people found this review helpful.